 How does the organization intend to encourage my professional development and career growth?

 What advice can you offer on ways I can move forward in my career?

 What key performance indicators should I be measuring in my position?

-Is our organization tracking metrics to drive performance or to empower people?
+Is our organization tracking metrics of things like SEO campaigns (with the help of resources like this webpage) to drive performance or to empower people?

 What intangibles should I be considering that can impact tracking?

 Where is there room for greater excellence in my execution?